-DePaul University offers a joint program with the Illinois Institute of Technology (IIT) in physics and engineering.
+DePaul University offers a joint program with Illinois Institute of Technology (IIT) in physics and engineering.
 This program allows students to enroll in courses at IIT while remaining full-time DePaul students.
-Students will receive a degree in Physics from DePaul University and a degree in Mechanical, Aerospace, Electrical, or Computer Engineering from IIT upon completion of the five-year program. *
+Students will receive a BS degree in Physics from DePaul University and a BS degree in Mechanical, Aerospace, Electrical, or Computer Engineering from IIT upon completion of the 4+1 program. *

 - Electromagnetism Sequence